Annapurna Base Camp Trek - 8 Days

 Other great choices for trekking in Nepal

 If this itinerary isn’t quite right for you, Alpine Ramble Treks is also proud to offer a host of alternate treks in this region.
-If you’d like to spend more time in the mountains to see fantastic sights like Poon Hill, consider our 13-Day Annapurna Sanctuary Trek.
+If you’d like to spend more time in the mountains to see fantastic sights like Poon Hill, consider our 12-Day Annapurna Sanctuary Trek.

 For an even more epic adventure, take a look at our 14-Day Annapurna Circuit Trek.
 And if you really want to test your hiking mettle at even higher elevations, check out our Everest Base Camp Trek – 8 Days package.

-Additional Benefits of this trek with us for 2024/ 2025
+Additional Benefits of this trek with us for 2024 and 2025

 • Free transfers to and from Tribhuvan International Airport upon arrival and departure.